LucasDelfino92/morrowindsharp/modlist.md

     - Hide/disable the following .esps:
       - correctUV Ore Replacer 1.0.esp.
       - correctUV Ore Replacer_fixed.esp
+- [**GreetDistanceReducer**](https://www.nexusmods.com/morrowind/mods/43994) by helswake: NPCs will not shout at you as often when you walk by.
+They will still greet you, though, you just have to be a bit closer.
 - [**Higher Faction Requirements**](https://www.nexusmods.com/morrowind/mods/45732) by King Feraligatr: makes factions have higher requirements for advancing.
   - Hide/disable **higher faction requirements - Morrowind Only.esp**.
 - [**Hortator Nerevarine Fix**](https://www.nexusmods.com/morrowind/mods/43097) by hollaajith: let's you complete the main quest normally even if your level and reputation are high, stopping the "concerned people" from forcing you to meet the archanon.